YasuhiroABE/crawler4j-japanese-contents/README.md

 # Prerequisites

 * JRE (Java) 21+
+* Maven (mvn)

 # How to run

-## Using the config.properties
+## Using config.properties

-Basically, this application uses the config.properties by default.
+By default, this application uses the config.properties file.

 ```
 # update TARGET_URL and VISIT_URL_PATTERN of config.properties